trychlos/pwix-app-edit/README.md

 The `pwix:app-edit` package extends the `CoreApp.RunContext` class with the `IAppEditable` interface providing folllowing methods:

-- `async iAppEditableAllowed(): Boolean`

-    Whether the user is allowed to edit the current document.

-    Use the `allowFn` configuration option, defaulting to `false`.

-    `pwix:app-edit` needs two additional `DisplayUnit` parameters to manage the display of the edit toggle button and the permissions of the user to actually edit the document:

-    - `wantEditionSwitch`: whether the edit toggle button must be displayed

-    - `wantEditionRoles`: the roles needed by the user to be allowed to edit the current page documents.

 - `iAppEditableAsked( [ask<Boolean>] ): Boolean`

     A getter/setter which says if the user has asked for editing the current document.